Planar Channeling of 855 MeV Electrons in Silicon: Monte-Carlo Simulations: Analysis of the Results

 The quantity $L(\tilde{z})$ is plotted in Figure \ref{Ldr}.

-The behaviour of $L(\tilde{z})$ and $L(z)$ (see Figure \ref{Ld}) at small values of $\tilde{z}$ and $z$ is different, because the transverse momentum distribution of the rechanneling particles is quite different from that of the ideally parallel initial beam.
-But asymptotic behaviour of both quantities is essentially the same: they both reach a constant value, which is, by definition, the dechanneling length $L_\mathrm{d}$.
-In Table \ref{Ld_table}, the values of $L_\mathrm{d}$ obtained from the analysis of rechanneled particles is compared to those obtained for the initial beam.
+The behaviour of $L(\tilde{z})$ and $L(z)$ (see Figure \ref{Ld}) at small values of $\tilde{z}$ and $z$ is different, because the transverse momentum distribution of the rechannelling particles is quite different from that of the ideally parallel initial beam.
+But asymptotic behaviour of both quantities is essentially the same: they both reach a constant value, which is, by definition, the dechannelling length $L_\mathrm{d}$.
+In Table \ref{Ld_table}, the values of $L_\mathrm{d}$ obtained from the analysis of rechannelled particles is compared to those obtained for the initial beam.
 They coincide within the statistical errors.
-This confirms that the dechanneling length calculated according to our definition does not depend on the initial transverse momentum distribution of the projectiles.
+This confirms that the dechannelling length calculated according to our definition does not depend on the initial transverse momentum distribution of the projectiles.